A recent study finds that the 11 best U.S. cities for recreation are:

 St. Louis sits on the west bank of the Mississippi River, across from Illinois.
 I first visited the Gateway to the West some years ago.
 The iconic thing to do is ride up the Gateway Arch, the tallest monument in America.
 Culture lovers would also enjoy a tour of the Cathedral Basilica of St. Louis; the city was named for Louis IX, the only king of France to be canonized.
 Excellent hotels in St. Louis include the Four Seasons St. Louis and the Ritz-Carlton St. Louis.

 Chicago sits at the southern tip of Lake Michigan in northwest Illinois.
 It is the third-most populated city in the country.
 I’ve been several times to the Windy City and used to fly out to meet a friend there early in the Christmas season.
-Culture lovers will enjoy the Art Institute of Chicago, which houses the world’s second-largest collection of Impressionist and Post-Impressionist art, surpassed by only the Louvre.
+Culture lovers will enjoy an Architecture River Cruise or a visit to the Art Institute of Chicago, which houses the world’s second-largest collection of Impressionist and Post-Impressionist art, surpassed by only the Louvre.
 Chicago boasts one Michelin three-star restaurant: Alinea, known for “Creative, Modern Cuisine”.
 My favorite hotel in Chicago is The Drake.

 Los Angeles, California